RFCUNY’s hiring process requires the recruitment, verification of employment eligibility (E-Verify), and documentation of an employee.

 Documenting an Employee

 In addition to Form I-9, newly hired employees must complete a group of forms and review a selected number of policies called the New Hire Packet.
-The New Hire Packet includes the Application for Employment, Personnel Action Form (PAF), Job Duties & Qualifications, Personal Data, EEO Voluntary Identification, IRS Form W-4, and Social Security Declaration forms, among others.
+The New Hire Packet includes the Application for Employment, Personnel Action Form (PAF), Job Duties & Qualifications, Personal Data, EEO Voluntary Identification, IRS Form W-4, IT-2104 Employees Withholding Allowance Certificate, and Social Security Declaration forms, among others.

 A rehire is defined as any employee of RFCUNY reappointed after a break in service lasting 120 or more days.
 The applicability is determined by the last timesheet date of the prior appointment and the start date of the new appointment.
 Upon an offer of employment, a PI and an employee must jointly complete a rehire packet.
 A rehire packet is required to reactivate an employee’s record in RFCUNY’s HR database.

 When hiring an employee who has previously worked for RFCUNY, contact Human Resources to determine whether the employee is considered a rehire and to verify rehire status and eligibility for employment in the U.S. A rehire cannot be reappointed until a completed rehire packet is submitted and processed by the Research Foundation.